Finding the right paddle is almost as important as finding a great standup paddle board (SUP).

-The iGK paddle comes in two models; a 100% carbon fiber paddle and a carbon fiber shaft with a strong, lightweight fiber glass blade.
+The iGK paddle comes in two models; a 100% carbon fiber paddle and one with a carbon fiber shaft with a strong, lightweight fiber glass blade.

 The locking mechanism is the easiest to use of any paddle tested, you can literally assemble it in 10 seconds flat.
 At its shortest length of 72 inches, it will work for someone who is about 5 feet tall and up, making it ideal for teens and kids.